 Rocky Sainty is the designated Aboriginal Heritage Officer for the present investigations.
-As part of Stage 1 works Stuart Huys and Sarah Klavins (CHMA archaeologists) and Rocky Sainty were in regular contact.
+As part of Stage 1 works Stuart Huys (CHMA archaeologist) and Rocky Sainty were in regular contact.
 The main purpose of this contact was to discuss the scope of the present investigations, to ratify the proposed methodology for the investigations and to co-ordinate the timeframes for implementing field work.

-The collation of relevant documentation for the Project The following documentation was collated for this project.
+The collation of relevant documentation for the Project

+The following documentation was collated for this project.